U.S. has experienced fewer cold winter days than normal so far, a sign of climate warming

 For this cold season, we’ve already seen quite a few minimum temperatures below 0 degrees.
-In the northern latitudes and higher elevations, those coldest temperatures have occurred more frequently.
+In the northern latitudes and higher elevations, those lowest temperatures have occurred more frequently.
 But is this season’s number of very cold days anomalous?

-The seasonal total is actually a bit below average.
-This latest event could possibly get some of those stations closer to their average seasonal total.
+The seasonal total is a bit below average.
+This latest event could get some of those stations closer to their average seasonal total.
 It’s likely that, for much of the Lower 48 states, this week will be the last time we see those temperatures until the next cold season.

 While it may seem counterintuitive to talk about extremely cold temperatures in a warming climate, cold extremes can and will still occur.
 It’s something we need to continue to prepare for, as the subzero temperatures can result in significant impact to our bodies, infrastructure, animals and vegetation.